klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 Runs after Pour Gel and is a precursor to Extract Fragment.
 ```

 ## When to Comment (and when not to)

 ### Documenting with Yarddoc

-We use [Yarddoc](https://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) to generate documentation.
+We use [YARD](https://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) to generate documentation.
+More often, though, people will be reading the comments along with your code, so readability is important.

-Though Yarddoc generates documentation automatically, most of the time, people will be reading them in your code.
-We want them to be easily readable.

-To document methods and classes for use with Yarddoc, the first line of the comment should briefly describe the purpose of the method and should be written in the third person.
+To document methods and classes for use with YARD, the first line of the comment should briefly describe the purpose of the method and should be written in the third person.
 This should be followed by a blank line.
 If the method takes parameters, returns something, or raises exceptions, that line will be followed by information about those things.

 ```
 # Perform the Streak Plate Protocol for a single operation